Calvin Vlaanderen: 450 career

 For the 2020 FIM Motocross World Championship, Vlaanderen had to move up to the MXGP class and was picked up by the Gebben Van Venrooy Yamaha team.
-He had a consistent rookie season in the class, with a best race finish of fifth in Mantova, eventually finishing the championship in sixteenth.
+He had a consistent rookie season in the class, with a best race finish of fifth in Mantua, eventually finishing the championship in sixteenth.
 In the 2021 season, Vlaanderen improved his final ranking to fourteenth overall despite missing the final five rounds of the championship.

 The 2022 world championship season would be a break through year for Vlaanderen in the MXGP class.
 After a start to the season where he steadily improved, Vlaanderen was able to record a dominant double race victory and grand prix overall win in Sardinia.
 A second overall podium in Belgium would also contribute to his final ranking of seventh in the championship.
 Domestically, he was able to win the 500cc class in the Dutch Masters of Motocross, whilst he made his third appearance at the Motocross des Nations.
 The Dutch team finished in seventh overall at Red Bud, with Vlaanderen having the highest individual race finish in the team.
 Vlaanderen carried this good form into the 2023 season, finishing consistently in the top-5 all year and achieving sixth overall in the final standings (finishing as the highest-placed non-factory rider).
 He picked up a single race win at the Czech round and made his fourth appearance at the Motocross des Nations, where the Dutch team was hampered by the injury of Glenn Coldenhoff.
 These results would see Vlaanderen signed by Yamaha's factory MXGP team for 2024, marking his return to factory equipment for the first time since his MX2 days.

 Vlaanderen would build into becoming a consistent top-six finisher as the 2024 FIM Motocross World Championship progressed, finishing third overall at the eleventh and twelfth rounds.
 In the first race at the Dutch round he crashed and injured his knee which saw him miss the final four rounds as well as finishing seventh in the final standings.
 Prior to this, he finished third in the 2024 Dutch Masters of Motocross for the second year in a row.
 The 2025 FIM Motocross World Championship saw Vlaanderen continue to be consistent, finishing on the bottom step of the podium on three occasions in Finland, Belgium and Sweden.
 After finishing sixth in the standings, he was selected to represent The Netherlands once again at the 2025 Motocross des Nations.
 Vlaanderen placed third in his qualifier but the teams performance was hampered when teammate Glenn Coldenhoff was unable to compete in the main Sunday races due to injury.